Cycle discrete-time quantum walks on a noisy quantum computer

-In order to create a custom noise model that is able to accurately model a real device, we begin by an initial guess of the error rates associated with each of the aforementioned gate types, single-qubit, two-qubit etc. We then examine the outputted bar plots of the 16-node, 16-step cycle DTQW, run on this custom noise model, and compare it to the bar plots outputted by the real device.
-By examining how visually similar i.e., how similar the general shape of the two distributions from the custom noise model and real device are, the values for the gate errors can be refined.
-Once the general shapes become visually hard to distinguish, the Hellinger fidelity of the custom noise model and the real device are compared.
+In order to create a custom noise model that is able to accurately model a real device, we begin by an initial guess of the error rates associated with each of the aforementioned gate types, single-qubit, two-qubit etc. We then examine the outputted results of the 16-node, 16-step cycle DTQW, run on this custom noise model, and compare it to the results outputted by the real device.
+By examining how close the Hellinger fidelity of the two distributions (from the custom noise model and real device) are, the values for the gate errors can be refined.
 By refining the gate errors until a Hellinger fidelity of 1.0, or as close to that value as possible, is achieved, a custom noise model of a real device is able to be constructed.
 The final values for the gate errors, which are the probability of error per gate, are shown in table \ref{table:errors_table} below.

 The values shown in table \ref{table:errors_table} are referred to in this text as \emph{full noise strength}, as they refer to the maximum amount of noise modelled i.e., the amount of noise that most closely resembles the real device.